sk-stm/CarND-Capstone/README.md

 ## Our approach:

-### Waypoint following
+### Waypoint Updater

-In order for the car to stay on the track it has to follow a given trajectory.
-This trajectory is made of waypoints that are fix for the whole track.
-The car therefore drives by following the waypoints.

-Besides calculating the next waypoints to come, it's important to keep the efficiency of the code in mind.
- Simply deep copying the waypoint nodes is way to slow for a 50Hz broad cast.
-To overcome this issue we use a separte list which is filled once initially and is updated every time another car position is received and the next way point is behind the car.
- This way we only need to adjust the front and the end of the waypoint queue, which speeds up calculation significantly.
+#### Following the Track
+When the simulator starts up, it publishes a single (one-time) message to the `/base_waypoints` ros topic that specifies a series of waypoints that define the entire track that the car is expected to follow.
+Our code for the `waypoint_updater` node uses these base waypoints, along with the current pose (location and heading) of the car, to periodically update the `final_waypoints` ros topic with a list of `LOOKAHEAD_WPS = 100` waypoints that the car should follow, beginning with the waypoint immediately ahead of the car.

  ![car_with_waypoints](imgs/run_car2.png)

+#### Efficiency Considerations
+In order to update the `final_waypoints` at the desired frequency of 50Hz, we needed to pay attention to the efficiency of the `waypoint_updater` node.
+Instead of doing a full deep copy of the entire list of waypoints at each update, since the car only moves a few waypoints at each step we instead only delete the few waypoints that it has just passed at the beginning of the previous list and append a few new waypoints at the end of the list.
+This speeds up calculation significantly.

+#### Stopping at Red Traffic Lights
+The waypoint list generated above for following the track must be adjusted to ensure that the car stops smoothly at red traffic lights.
-Furthermore the the plan made must be adjusted, once a red traffic light is detected.
-If a traffic light is detected as red, the plan made so far is thrown away and another plan is calculated to gradually stop the car at the stop lane.
-The velocity is linearly reduced to reach 0 at the stop lane in front of the traffic light.
+If a traffic light is detected as red, the plan made so far is discarded and another plan is calculated to linearly reduce the velocity to reach 0 at the stop limit line in front of the traffic light.
 For this we plan as many steps ahead of the car as are defined by an parameter and never change the values anymore unless the state of the traffic light changes.
 When the traffic light switches to green again, the stopping plan must again be overwritten with the